Holistic Therapy Focused on Healing, Connection, and Emotional Processing

 Focusing is a practice and approach to therapy that arose out of research done by Eugene Gendlin and Carl Rogers in the 1960s.
 They noticed that some therapy clients got better as a result of therapy, and others continued to struggle and feel stuck.
 When they looked closely, they noticed that the clients who got better all had a particular skill, a way of listening inside to what things were like for them.
 Gendlin studied these clients and discovered that this skill could be clearly defined and taught to those who didn’t do it naturally, improving therapy outcomes for more people.

-Relational Life Therapy (RLT) was developed by Terry Real and is one of our main approaches to couples counselling.
+Terry Real developed Relational Life Therapy (RLT), one of our main approaches to couples counselling.
 The principles and methods are also applicable in individual therapy.
-RLT helps us understand our relationship dynamics and how our reactivity is affecting our responses to the people in our lives.
-It gives a clear roadmap to develop healthy boundaries and self-esteem.
-Two essential skills in healthy relationships.
+RLT helps us understand our relationship dynamics and how our reactivity affects our responses to the people in our lives.
+It gives a clear roadmap to develop healthy boundaries and self-esteem—two essential skills in healthy relationships.
 RLT also incorporates how the impact of our family of origin affects our relationship interactions.

 You will learn: